Are you among the 25 million people worldwide who regularly enjoy rock climbing?

 A final factor to consider when selecting a climbing harness is any extra features you might need.

 Do you need extra gear loops for outdoor climbing or cragging?
-Haul loops or ice clipper slots are invaluable if you do (or plan to do) any outdoor climbing or ice climbing.
+Haul loops or ice clipper slots are invaluable if you do (or plan to) any outdoor or ice climbing.

 Some harnesses also come with extra safety features like a wear indicator to let you know when it’s time for a replacement.